 This page is divided into two sections.
-The first section contains general information about Lithuania and the second part contains information about all the cities I have been to.
+The first section contains general information about Lithuania, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.

 General information about Lithuania

 Lithuania is a Baltic country in Northern Europe.
 It has a Baltic Sea coastline in the west and is surrounded by Latvia to the north, Belarus to the east, Poland to the southwest, and Russia's exclave, the Kaliningrad Oblast, to the west.